 Tread lightly on the earth and be aware of our footprint…

 TAG is committed to treading lightly where-ever we go.
 We only have small groups to minimise our impact and maximise an intimate experience of the wilderness.
 For a small company we aim high, to be a sustainable and responsible operator.
-Basic eco-tourism principles permeate every aspect of TAG’s operations, from minimal impact camping procedures (including to minimise use of consumables that create landfill, recycling, using only biodegradable cleaning products etc.).
+Basic eco-tourism principles permeate TAG’s operations (including: minimal impact camping procedures, to minimise use of consumables that create landfill, recycling, using only biodegradable cleaning products etc.).
 Working with our guests, suppliers, government and indigenous stakeholders, we continually monitor and improve our performance.
 As part of our environmental commitment we promote local causes such as the Tolga Bat Hospital.

 For all meals, TAG prides itself on preparing fresh and nourishing meals with local produce (where possible) to make sure you have plenty of energy for the demands of a physically active day.
 We love to cook and prepare wholesome food that will delight and even surprise you and are very capable of catering for any dietary requirements.